tanzhiyuann/Portfolio/README.md

 <br><br>
 3. Fade-in on scroll:
     1. Go to the "awards" page
-    2. Scroll down slowly, elements should appear slowly based on the visiblity percentage of the element.
+    2. Scroll down slowly, elements should appear slowly based on the visibility percentage of the element.
 <br><br>
 4. Project card hover
    1. Go to the "skills" page